PrestaShop/docs/src/content/1.7/development/components/grid/tutorials/work-with-search-form/_index.md

 ### The filters types

-In the filters collection you define all the available filters (which will match your grid columns), you can define a specific type depending on the column.
+The filters collection allows you to define all the available filters (which will match your grid columns).
+You can define a specific type depending on the column.
 You can basically use any Symfony form type (including your custom ones) and PrestaShop provides a few [filter types]({{< ref "/1.7/development/components/grid/filter-types-reference/_index.md" >}}) that might be useful to you.

 ### Filterable grid definition